opf/openproject/docs/release-notes/8/8-0-0/README.md

-## Conditional formatting for work package list (Enterprise add-on)
+## Conditional formatting for work package table (Enterprise add-on)

 Rows in the work package page page can be highlighted based on the status or priority of the work packages.
 This makes it very easy to see